-At Trek Africa Tours, we provide personalized trekking experiences that cater to your needs and fitness level.
+At Trek Africa Expeditions, we provide personalized trekking experiences that cater to your needs and fitness level.
 Our knowledgeable guides will lead you on an unforgettable adventure while ensuring your safety and comfort.
 So, if you’re looking for a less physically demanding gorilla trek, book your safari with us and explore the wonders of Rwanda’s Volcanoes National Park.

 Volcanoes National Park in Rwanda is a photographer’s dream destination during gorilla trekking.
 One of the reasons is the less dense forest cover dominated by tall and narrow bamboo trees.
 This makes it easier to take clear photos and videos of the mountain gorillas in their natural habitat without obstructions.

 On the other hand, Bwindi Impenetrable National Park in Uganda has a denser forest cover, which makes it more challenging for photography during gorilla trekking.
 The thick foliage can obstruct the view of the gorillas, making it difficult to capture good shots.